Father Ned Shlesinger knew there was chance he’d witness history. But the odds weren’t in his favor.

 “I was going to find him and knock on his door [at seminary] … and then I realized ‘he’s not here,’” Deacon Magee laughed.

 According to his statements at the press conference, Bishop-elect Shlesinger will be in Atlanta until Thursday, May 18.
-A date for his ordination hasn’t been set.
+His ordination is scheduled for July 19 at The Cathedral of Christ the King in Atlanta.
 Once ordained, he will serve as an auxiliary bishop for the Archdiocese of Atlanta.

 He’s the sixth priest originally ordained for the Diocese of Raleigh to be named a bishop.